vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 \(Ṣaḍdarśanasamuccaya\)36 and is a view taken for granted in the 19th century by Max Müller in a book with a similar title.37 The 6 systems discussed are the first teaching of Buddha, Nyāya, Sāṃkhya, Jaina, Vaiśeṣika, Mīmāṃsā, and a separate one called Cārvāka \(Lokāyata\).
 That Lokāyata \(a materialistic system that denies the reality of substance-essence\) has not been listed among the 6 systems shows the bias of such doxographers but also indicates the necessary qualification that a darśana must meet, namely a knowledge that goes from an upper to a deeper physical description of the concrete materiality of the world.
 Haribhadrasūri’s canon, however, faces a challenge from a Lokāyata polemical work composed by a sceptical thinker known as Jayarāśi Bhaṭṭa \(8th century AD\).
 His work, as the title ‘Lion of Destruction of Philosophical Theories’ \(Tattvopaplavasiṃha\) suggests, is one that deploys a major refutation of the validity of some of the doctrines

-33  Socrates belongs to the Sophistic movement, but he was not a sophist himself, and the accusation cost him his life \(Plato’s Apology 19a–20c\).
+[^33]:  Socrates belongs to the Sophistic movement, but he was not a sophist himself, and the accusation cost him his life \(Plato’s Apology 19a–20c\).

-34  Names associated with Cārvāka as gleaned from Buddhist and Upaniṣadic sources are Pūraṇa Kas-sapa, Pakudha Kaccāyana, and Ajita Kesakambalī.
+[^34]:  Names associated with Cārvāka as gleaned from Buddhist and Upaniṣadic sources are Pūraṇa Kas-sapa, Pakudha Kaccāyana, and Ajita Kesakambalī.

-35  For Ājīvika, Makkhali Gosāla is one such name.
+[^35]:  For Ājīvika, Makkhali Gosāla is one such name.
 See more in A. L. Basham, History and Doctrines of the Ājīvikas, 1951.

-36  About the number of 6 systems, see also Sarvamatasaṅgraha, written possibly by Rāghavānanda, and Mādhava Sarasvatī’s Sarvadarśanakaumudī \(c.
+[^36]:  About the number of 6 systems, see also Sarvamatasaṅgraha, written possibly by Rāghavānanda, and Mādhava Sarasvatī’s Sarvadarśanakaumudī \(c.
 1500 AD\).
 For a discussion of the number of Indian systems, see Prem Pahlajrai, Doxographies – Why six darśanas?
 Which six?
 2004 \(available online\).

-37  Max Müller.
+[^37]:  Max Müller.
 The Six Systems of Indian Philosophy, 1899.

-* Introduction to Indian philosophy and Vaiśeṣika * 11
+{{11}}

 \(soul, sound, non-existence\) or categories \(perception, inference, comparison\) that orthodox and non-orthodox systems propound.
 Yet, by the 14th century, Mādhava of Śringerī38 would expand the list of philosophies to 16 in his ‘Compendium of